Trump looks past Supreme Court loss to new election lawsuit

 The suit from the Texas attorney general, Republican Ken Paxton, demands that the 62 total Electoral College votes in Georgia, Michigan, Pennsylvania, and Wisconsin be invalidated.
 That’s enough, if set aside, to swing the election to Trump.
 Paxton’s suit repeats a litany of false, disproven and unsupported allegations about mail-in ballots and voting in the four battlegrounds.

+Repeating many of those claims, Trump lawyer John Eastman wrote, “The fact that nearly half of the country believes the election was stolen should come as no surprise.”
+Biden won by more than 7 million votes and has a 306-232 electoral vote edge.

-“We will be INTERVENING in the Texas (plus many other states) case,” Trump said.
+“We will be INTERVENING in the Texas (plus many other states) case,” Trump said hours before the high court filing.
 “This is the big one.
 Our Country needs a victory!”

 Legal experts dismissed Paxton’s filing as the latest and perhaps longest legal shot since Election Day, and officials in the four states sharply criticized Paxton.
 “I feel sorry for Texans that their tax dollars are being wasted on such a genuinely embarrassing lawsuit,” Wisconsin’s attorney general, Josh Kaul, said.